yoember/yoember.github.io/index.md

 #### isValid

 Let's go further.
-It would be more elegant solution if we enable our "Invite me" button only when input box contains a valid email address.
+It would be a more elegant solution if we only enabled our "Request Invitation" button when the input box contained a valid email address.

-We use `Ember.computed.match()` short computed property function to check the validity of the string.
-But we need the negated version of this `isValid` computed property.
+We'll use the `Ember.computed.match()` short computed property function to check the validity of the string.
+But `isDisabled` needs to be the negated version of this `isValid` computed property.
 We can use the `Ember.computed.not()` for this.

 ``` javascript
 // app/controllers/index.js